cyberark/cyberark-conjur-cli/sdk_refactor_design_proposal.md

 1. Multiple responsibilities and not easily expandable.

    a.
-The constructor consumes 92 lines and handles fetching configuration and credential data, validating the input, configuring API calls, error handing, etc. This makes impacts code readability and should be broken up.
+The constructor consumes 92 lines and handles fetching configuration and credential data, validating the input, configuring API calls, error handling, etc. This makes impacts code readability and should be broken up.

    b.
 The constructor expects to have all configuration and credentials loaded by the time it is instantiated.
 If not, it attempts to fetch the missing information.
 This is problematic for flows such as `init`,  `login` that have not yet been run and therefore cannot use the Client.